 Brad Gibbens, MPA - Bio Sketch

-Brad Gibbens is the deputy director of the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences and an assistant professor at the School of Medicine & Health Sciences in Grand Forks.
+Brad Gibbens is the acting director of the Center for Rural Health (CRH) at the University of North Dakota (UND) School of Medicine & Health Sciences and an assistant professor at the School of Medicine & Health Sciences in Grand Forks.

 During 2009-2010 he served as the interim co-director.
 His primary areas of responsibility are community development, community engagement techniques, program and grant development, qualitative research, program evaluation, and health policy.
 During his 32-year career with the Center, he served as the deputy director (2011-present), associate director (1991-2011), program director and principal investigator (PI) for the State Office of Rural Health (1992-2006), and program director and PI for the ND Flex Program (1999-2006).
 He is currently the PI on the Community Transformation Grant, funded by the CDC.

 The Center for Rural Health is one of the country's most experienced rural health offices being formed in 1980 to serve as a focal point for rural health activity in North Dakota.
 The Center's primary functions revolve around providing technical and community assistance to healthcare providers and facilities, conducting provider and facility oriented social science and health services research, conducting health policy analysis, and advocating for rural concerns.